Mississippi Criminal Statute of Limitations Laws

 Every state places restrictions on how long a person can be prosecuted for a crime.
-These limits to prosecution are called “statutes of limitations.”
+These time limits are called statutes of limitations.
 Both civil and criminal cases have statutes of limitations.
 These time limits ensure that a criminal case won't be filed based on evidence or witness testimony that's too remote in time.

 Mississippi's criminal statute of limitations regulates the time in which a prosecutor must file formal charges against a defendant.
-While misdemeanors typically have a two-year time limit in Mississippi, felonies such as murder and some sexual assaults charges are not bound by any statute of limitations in Mississippi.
+The statutes of limitations help preserve evidence (including witness testimony) and prevent prosecutors from threatening criminal charges indefinitely.
+While misdemeanors typically have a two-year time limit in Mississippi, felonies such as murder and some sexual assault charges have no time limit.

 The following table list the applicable criminal statute of limitations in the state of Mississippi.

 |Code Section||Mississippi Code Section 99-1-5: Time Limitations|